michaelsharman/LT/README.md

 The `core` module contains the LT toolkit only, no extensions.
 This is the smallest file size (around 16kB for assessment and 3kB for authoring) and may be all you need.

-If you want 1 or 2 extensions, you can import them manually to keep the overall file size down.
+If you want 1 or 2 extensions, you should import them individually to keep the overall file size down.

 ```
 import { LT } from '@caspingus/lt/assessment/core';
 import * as columnResizer from '@caspingus/lt/assessment/extensions/columnResizer';
 ```

 The `bundle` module contains everything in `core` along with _all_ extensions except themes.
-This is the largest file size (around 160kB for assessment and 1700kB for authoring) This is useful in development if you want to browse the extensions, but also if you happen to use all the extensions in your project.
+This is the largest file size (around 240kB for assessment and 1400kB for authoring) This is useful in development if you want to browse the extensions, but also if you happen to use all the extensions in your project.

 ```
-import { LT } from '@caspingus/lt/assessment';
+import { LT } from '@caspingus/lt/assessment/bundle';
 ```

 ^^ Importing `bundle` puts all extensions in `LT.extensions`.